learn-co-curriculum/axi-da-project1/README.md

 #__SOLUTION__
 # Find the datatype for the overall dataset
 dataset_type = type(restaurants)
+# Isolate the first observation
+first_observation = restaurants[0]
-# Find the datatype for a single observation
+# Find the datatype for the first observation
 observation_type = type(restaurants[0])
 # How many observations are there
 num_observations = len(restaurants)
-# Isolate the first observation
-first_observation = restaurants[0]
 ```

 Run this following cell unchanged to print out descriptive information for the dataset!